If you’ve ever been on a cruise ship, you may have wondered what the big white ball shapes are that you’ll find on the top of a lot of cruise ships.

 Do All Cruise Ships Have Radomes?

-Some ships may have fake Radomes, although this is more common on Yachts and other ships as opposed to cruise ships.
+Some ships may have fake Radomes, although this is more common on yachts and other ships than on cruise ships.

-Some shipowners may even install empty Radomes for security purposes in order to ‘trick’ other people into thinking that they have more equipment than they do.
-Similar to how some home owners install fake burglar alarms.
+Some shipowners may even install empty Radomes for security purposes to ‘trick’ other people into thinking that they have more equipment than they do.
+Similar to how some homeowners install fake burglar alarms.

 Free Insiders Cruise Line Guide